 Most holidaymakers staying in our self-catering accommodation will receive a complimentary welcome pack on arrival but will want to visit the markets and shops to stock up on provisions.
 The larger towns have a choice of supermarkets as well as smaller specialist shops and markets.
-Local specialities are available in the épiceries, boulangeries and charcuteries and for the opportunity to find out more about the products visit the centres of production such as the alpine bergeries or vineyards.
+Local specialities are available in the épiceries, boulangeries and charcuteries and for the opportunity to find out more about the products visit the centres of production such as the mountain bergeries or vineyards.

 There are souvenir shops in the main resorts but if you are looking for something traditionally Corsican then we suggest you try handicraft shops or craftsmen's workshops where efforts to revive the ancient arts of knife-making, pottery, stoneware, basket-weaving and glass-blowing are proving increasingly popular.

 Corsica offers a great variety of gastronomic delights including maquis-flavoured honey, a wide range of chestnut-based products, charcuterie and cheeses.
 The best place to sample and purchase local produce is at the lively colourful markets in the main towns.